With breathtaking cinematography, action sequences, and a sophisticated modernization of the first + greatest superhero, MoS is a work of art. 9.2/10.

 A Comic Book Movie Decades Ahead Of Its Time (& The Ultimate Superman Movie)

-Overall, though there are flaws (like almost every movie), Man of Steel does is still a jaw-dropping thrill ride that masterfully innovates the first and greatest superhero with an indie-like character study mired in vastly different angling than any previous Superman adaptation.
-It is far superior to most superhero movies that just do the same basic formulaic thing over and over and deserves so much respect for bringing Superman into the 21st century and doing probably the most well-known origin story in all of fiction again while having it feel new and exciting.
+Though there are flaws, like in every movie, Man of Steel does so many things right for the first and greatest superhero ever in Superman that I still thoroughly enjoyed it and walked out the theater in awe.
+While there are legitimate concerns and criticisms people have cited, Man of Steel is far superior to most superhero movies that just do the same basic formulaic thing over and over and deserves so much respect for bringing Superman into the 21st century and doing probably the most well-known origin story in all of fiction again while having it feel new and exciting.
 It is not perfect by any means, but Man of Steel is still a work of art that will be fully appreciated with time as one of the best superhero origin films.

 Official CLC Score: 9.2/10